Cross-correlating 21cm intensity maps with Lyman Break Galaxies in the post-reionization era: Dependence on the HI model

 where $f_{\rm H,c}=0.76\Omega_{\rm b}/\Omega_{\rm m}$ is the cosmic hydrogen mass fraction, $v_c$ is the halo circular velocity, and $\alpha$, $\beta$, and $v_c^0$ are the free parameters of the model.
 Their values are chosen to reproduce the column density distribution function and bias of the DLAs; at $z=4$ their values are: $\alpha=0.34$, $\beta=3$, and $v_c^0=37~{\rm km/s}$.
 In \cite{Villaescusa_2014a}, the authors phenomenologically tuned the HI density profile within the dark matter halos to reproduce the DLA column density distribution, but here -- constrained by the fact that the simulations carried out for this work are not hydrodynamical -- we follow the spirit of the Bagla method and distribute all of the HI mass of a given dark matter halo equally amongst its constituent particles.

 Using this method to assign HI to the simulated dark matter halos, we cross-correlated the 21cm field with the distribution of LBGs with magnitudes $z_{850}\le27$, all at $z=4$.
 The results are shown in Fig. \ref{cross_correlation_Paco}, with errors again computed for SKA1-LOW.
 As expected, we find that the amplitude of the 21cm power spectrum predicted by this method is much higher than for the Bagla method, by a factor of about 6.
-This is because halo-based method 2 assigns a much higher HI mass to the most massive halos.
+This happens because the halo-based method 2 assigns a much higher HI mass to the most massive halos which boost the amplitude of the 21cm power spectrum.
+Since the faint LBGs we consider here tend to live in low mass halos while the halo-based model 2 places the HI mainly in the most massive halos, it is not surprising that the amplitude of the 21cm power spectrum is higher than the one of the LBGs.
 The cross-correlation coefficient does not change, however, and the 21cm and LBG fields remain very strongly correlated on large scales.
 The correlation does weaken on small scales though, as a consequence of the increase in the LBG auto-power for wavenumbers where the LBG shot noise begins to rise.

 The boost in the amplitude of the 21cm auto-spectrum for halo-based model 2 is translated into a higher SNR on small scales, as the uncertainty is dominated by the system noise there.
 Conversely, the error on the large-scale LBG-21cm cross-spectrum is dominated by sample variance, and so the SNR does not change much despite the increased cross-power amplitude.
 For the small-scale cross-spectrum, however, the SNR does not increase as much as for the 21cm auto-spectrum; the error budget is dominated by the system noise of the 21cm observations but, for strongly correlated fields, the amplitude of the cross-spectrum only increases with the square root of the 21cm power spectrum, $P_{\rm LBG-21cm}(k)\simeq\sqrt{P_{\rm 21cm}(k)P_{\rm LBG}(k)}$.
 As such, on small scales, the SNR of the 21cm power spectrum increases linearly with the amplitude of the 21cm power spectrum, while for the cross-spectrum it only increases as the square root.